lava-nc/lava-optimization/README.md

 ### OptimizationSolver and OptimizationProblem Classes

 The figure below shows the general architecture of the library.
-We harness the general definition of constraint optimization problems to create OptimizationProblem instances by composing  Constraints, Variables, and Cost classes which describe the characteristics of every subproblem class.
-Note that while a quadratic problem (QP) will be described by linear equality and inequality constraints with variables on the continuous domain and a quadratic function, a constraint satisfaction problem (CSP) will be described by discrete constraints, defined by variable subsets and a binary relation describing the mutually allowed values for such discrete variables and will have a constant cost function with the pure goal of satisfying constraints.
+We harness the general definition of constraint optimization problems to create ``OptimizationProblem`` instances by composing  ``Constraints``, ``Variables``, and ``Cost`` classes which describe the characteristics of every subproblem class.
+Note that while a quadratic problem (QP) will be described by linear equality and inequality constraints with variables on the continuous domain and a quadratic function.
+A constraint satisfaction problem (CSP) will be described by discrete constraints, defined by variable subsets and a binary relation describing the mutually allowed values for such discrete variables and will have a constant cost function with the pure goal of satisfying constraints.

-An API for every problem class can be created by inheriting from OptimizationSolver and composing particular flavors of Constraints, Variables, and Cost.
+An API for every problem class can be created by inheriting from ``OptimizationSolver`` and composing particular flavors of ``Constraints``, ``Variables``, and ``Cost``.

 ![image](https://user-images.githubusercontent.com/83413252/192851930-919035a7-122d-4a82-8032-f1acc6da717b.png)

-The instance of an Optimization problem is the valid input for instantiating the generic OptimizationSolver class.
-In this way, the OptimizationSolver interface is left fixed and the OptimizationProblem allows the greatest flexibility for creating new APIs.
-Under the hood, the OptimizationSolver understands the compossite structure of the OptimizationProblem and will in turn compose the required solver components and Lava processes.
+The instance of an ``Optimization problem`` is the valid input for instantiating the generic ``OptimizationSolver`` class.
+In this way, the ``OptimizationSolver`` interface is left fixed and the ``OptimizationProblem`` allows the greatest flexibility for creating new APIs.
+Under the hood, the ``OptimizationSolver`` understands the composite structure of the ``OptimizationProblem`` and will in turn compose the required solver components and Lava processes.

 ## Tutorials